-Local man looks for daughter 39 years after her adoption
+AMAZING UPDATE!
+Man finds his daughter 39 years after her adoption

 Miller said his daughter was taken away from him shortly after she was born.
 During that time he was given a scary diagnosis of a brain aneurysm.

-Doctors told him then, that after surgery the chances are he would be dead, put in a vegetative state, or forced to relearn how to use the entire left side of his body.
+Doctors told him then, that after surgery the chances are he would be dead, put in a vegetative state or forced to relearn how to use the entire left side of his body.
 Doctors told him he wouldn't be able to take care of his newborn daughter.

-Miller's wife at the time was 17-years-old.
-Others around her told her that she was too young to take care of a baby, and that others could do it better.
+Miller's wife at the time was 17 years old.
+Others around her told her that she was too young to take care of a baby and that others could do it better.

 "They said I signed papers which I never knew that I did," Miller reflected.

-Note: Editor's note: We have a great update to Sharon Yoo's story from Thursday.
-WAVE 3 News just learned Friday morning that Jerry Miller has found his daughter.
-Out of respect for the Millers, we'll let them re-unite and try to catch back up with the happy family at a later date.